Hampshire County

 first

-Confederate Memorial in the United States.
+Memorial raised to Civil War dead of a Southern community.
 It still stands today in Indian Mound Cemetery in Romney.

 Modern Era